Shared Mobility Devices

 Dockless systems don't depend on fixed docking stations for locking bikes or scooters.
 Instead, pedal-only bikes, e-bikes, and e-scooters include a built-in locking mechanism and are tracked by GPS.
 Users set up an account to employ a mobile app to unlock, pay, and use.
 They can be parked anywhere it's legal to park a bike or scooter.
 Several companies have begun operating in Arlington under a demonstration program.

-Operators that currently hold permits to operate in Arlington include Bird (e-scooters), Bolt (e-scooters), Jump (e-scooters, e-bikes), Lime (e-scooters, e-bikes), Lyft (e-scooters), Skip (e-scooters) and Spin (e-scooters).
+Operators that currently hold permits to operate in Arlington include Bird (e-scooters), Jump (e-scooters), Lime (e-scooters), Lyft (e-scooters), Razor (e-scooters), Skip (e-scooters) and Spin (e-scooters).

 Rules of the Road